-- Teaching, writing and speaking out on behalf of people with dizziness, vertigo, imbalance and unexplained repeated falls
+- Teaching, writing, and speaking out on behalf of people with these problems

-- Advocating for public awareness of undiagnosed vestibular problems in older adults with chronic falls and the importance of screening the inner ear for all older adults
+- Advocating for public awareness of undiagnosed vestibular problems in dizzy patients

-- Writing and playing music that generates hope and peace
+- Writing and playing music that generates peace and hope

 The Expert’s Expert

-She is the expert’s expert – presently serving as a clinician, professional educator, clinical mentor and consultant for physical therapists and other healthcare providers worldwide on vestibular rehabilitation across the lifespan and fall prevention strategies for older adults.
+She is the expert’s expert – presently serving as an expert level clinician, professional educator, and clinical mentor for physical therapists and other healthcare providers worldwide on vestibular rehabilitation across the lifespan and fall prevention strategies for older adults.

 In 2008, Dr. Bell took on a volunteer leadership role as the Co-Chair of the San Diego Fall Prevention Task Force to promote best practices in fall prevention for older adults.